Random Hero (band)

 Discography includes The Breakdown EP, Carry Me, Bury Me, Oceans of Change and The Covering.
-Their latest release Tension (Rockfest Records) is the band’s largest release to date, providing a musical foundation squarely focused on elevating Random Hero’s urgent message of hope and healing.
+Their latest release Tension (Rockfest Records) is the band's largest release to date, providing a musical foundation squarely focused on elevating Random Hero's urgent message of hope and healing.

 History

 Random Hero started in 2005.
 With original members Joshua Bertrand, Derek Arosemena, Robert Higdon (Drums), Nick Pearson (Keyboards) and Kat Barnes (Vocalist).
 In the early years, the band was gaining a lot of recognition, being compared to Evanescence due to Kat Barnes' haunting vocals, alongside Nick Pearson and Josh Bertrand's orchestral- based powerhouse writing.

 In April 2006, now lead vocalist, Aaron Watkins, replaced Kat Barnes.

 In August 2007, Random Hero entered the KBPI Best Band in Denver competition.
 KBPI is owned by Clear Channel, and is the fourth largest rock radio station in the United States.
 Hundreds of bands entered the contest.
 Random Hero finished the contest in the top three.

 In March 2008, drummer Rob Higdon left the band and the remaining members auditioned Josh Tarrant who joined the band.

 For the remainder of 2008, the band continued to play to large and growing crowds, not only headlining shows, but playing in direct support of national & International bands.

 In January 2009, Random Hero was approached by MTV as potential coaches for the MTV reality show "Made".
 Random Hero, and more specifically Joshua Bertrand, was chosen to film an episode of Made with a 9th grade student from Estes Park, Colorado.
-The completed Made episode aired more than fifty times in the US and an equal number over seas.
+The completed Made episode aired more than fifty times in the US and an equal number overseas.

 For the remainder of 2009, Random Hero played a heavy schedule of shows and toured to AgapeFest, and Cornerstone in Illinois.
 The band also performed a spot on the Van's Warped Tour.
 The band following continued to grow rapidly, and they were asked to play at the Six Flags Elitch's "Faith Day" with Relient K.

 Random Hero's drummer Josh Tarrant is an active member of the United States Air Force.
 An opportunity was given to the band to write a song for the US Air Force's Guardian Challenge.
 Bertrand and Watkins wrote the song "Guardians of Freedom" with Josh Tarrant acting as producer.
 The song was chosen as the theme song for the Buckley Air Force Base entry into the Guardian Challenge.
 What followed was a number of performances for thousands of US Air Force members, including some of the nations top Air Force Generals, officers, and the Assistant Undersecretary of the Air Force.

 In December 2009, Random Hero became one of the first bands in the United States to release an iPhone app.